Quality Checking of seismic data (trace headers)

 Skip - By default, FALSE(Unchecked).
 This option helps to bypass the module from the workflow.

 Tables - This module generates the trace headers values in a tabular format.
 The user can export this table by using "Export table" module or connect/reference this table for any module which requires tabular information.
+Each column represents one trace header field; the columns corresponding to the selected Horizontal axis, Vertical axis, and Color header are highlighted to make them easy to identify.
+This output is only populated when Update table items is enabled.

 In this example, we are QCíng the trace headers information after Binning.
 The example workflow is pretty simple where we read seismic and navigation of Poland 2D data using ""Read SEG-Y traces" and "Load geometry from SPS" module.
 Later on we assigned geometry followed by binning.